-In terms of attendance at the Audit Committee meetings, the quorum requirement for all five (5) meetings held during Financial Year 2015 as indicated in the table above was fulfilled.
-Upon invitation by the Audit Committee, the Executive Directors, Financial Controller and representatives of the Internal Auditors attended all the meetings.
+In terms of the attendance at the Audit Committee meetings, the quorum requirement for all five (5) meetings held during the Financial Year 2016 as indicated in the table above was fulfilled.
+Upon invitation by the Audit Committee, the Managing Director, Executive Director, Financial Controller and representatives of the Internal Auditors attended all the meetings.